ska-telescope/ska-sdp-qa-signal-display/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the UI in a browser.

 # Known Issues

-- If we start the service in a container it can not connect to the data API.
-In the docker-compose file we need to configure and setup a suitable network (e.g., overlay).
-The work around of this problem is to start it locally.

 - The source code was developed for proof of concepts.
 Therefore, the code may require improvement for production release.
 - Need to use advanced build tool for production, and the production build step need to be improved.